microsoft/azure-api-management-monetization/documentation/stripe-deploy.md

     ./payment/stripeInitialisation.ps1 `
-        -StripeApiKey "<the 'Initialization Key' API key (see pre-requisites)>" ` -ApimGatewayUrl "<the gateway URL of the APIM service - can find in Azure Portal>" ` -ApimSubscriptionKey "<the default admin subscription key for the APIM service - can find in Azure Portal>" ` -StripeWebhookUrl "<the URL of the billing portal App Service>/webhook/stripe" ` -AppServiceResourceGroup "<the name of the resource group containing the billing portal App Service>" ` -AppServiceName "<the name of the billing portal App Service>"
+        -StripeApiKey "<the 'Initialization Key' API key (see pre-requisites)>" ` -ApimGatewayUrl "<the gateway URL of the APIM service - can find in Azure Portal>" ` -ApimSubscriptionKey "<the primary key for the Built-in all-access subscription in APIM - can find in Azure Portal>" `
+        -StripeWebhookUrl "<the URL of the billing portal App Service>/webhook/stripe" ` -AppServiceResourceGroup "<the name of the resource group containing the billing portal App Service>" ` -AppServiceName "<the name of the billing portal App Service>"